Karl Mööl: Nõmme Kalju

 On 24 February 2014, Mööl signed a three-year contract with Meistriliiga club Nõmme Kalju.
 30 May 2015, he won his second Estonian Cup as Nõmme Kalju beat Paide Linnameeskond 2–0 in the final.

 HB Køge

 On 22 February 2018, Mööl signed for Danish club HB Køge.

 Tallinna Kalev

 On 2 July 2018, Mööl joined Meistriliiga club Tallinna Kalev.

 Paide Linnameeskond

 On 5 December 2018, Mööl signed a two-year contract with Paide Linnameeskond.

+He retired from professional football midway through the 2024 season and joined the coaching staff of FC Flora's academy.

 International career

 Mööl began his international career for Estonia with the national under-16 team in 2007, and went on to represent the under-17, under-18, under-19, under-21, and under-23 national sides.

 On 1 November 2012, Mööl was named by manager Tarmo Rüütli in the Estonia squad to face Oman in a friendly on 8 November 2012, and made his senior international debut in the 2–1 away victory.